XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |--------------|
 | DA1BD556B42D85EA9C84066D028D355B52416734D3283F85E216EA5DA6DB7E13 |

-Provides "Suspended Payments" for XRP as a means of escrow within the Ripple Consensus Ledger.
+Provides "Suspended Payments" for XRP for escrow within the Ripple Consensus Ledger.
 Creates the `SuspendedPayment` ledger node type and the new transaction types `SuspendedPaymentCreate`, `SuspendedPaymentFinish`, and `SuspendedPaymentCancel`.

 This amendment is still in development.
 The current version is enabled on the [Ripple Test Net](https://ripple.com/build/ripple-test-net/).